0xInfty/PyMeepPlasmonics/README.md

     - Finally, choose a path to a folder where the results will be saved.
 - A configuration file named "SystemDirectories.txt" will have been created at your repository's folder and you will be ready to go.

-Once you have finished, you will be able to open, inspect and execute those scripts that are already created to perform single-pixel simulations.
+Once you have finished, you will be able to open, inspect and execute those scripts that are already created to perform FDTD-MEEP Plasmonics simulations.
 Hopefully they will provide you with the results you are looking for.
 If not, they will surely provide you with enough examples to build your own simulation :)

 ## Licence